 I can’t tell you when I became one of the “old chicks” in the room, but I did.
 Seems like only yesterday, I was the youngest (or the “baby”) of just about every group.
 Now, I’m one of the older people in the mix.
-Truthfully, I’m OK with that.
+When you feel like the oldest person at work, it can impact confidence.
+Truthfully, it hasn’t happened to me, but I’ve talked to friends who feel insecure around younger colleagues.
+This hasn’t happened to me yet.
 I’m weirdly more comfortable being the older one than I was being the “baby” in the group anyway.
 I often felt patronized and talked down to – who needed that?

 Yeah, being one of the older ones in a group works for me.
 Girl, I just find my own rhythm and remain true to myself.
 I guess that’s wisdom for any of us in any type of group situation, right?

 Well, over the last few years, I’ve been particularly interested in how the young and the older relate to one another.
 Not sure why.
 I’ve just been curious about it, that’s all.
 And, I’m not the only one.
 There are tons of articles, studies and white papers on this very subject.